 - Mix dry ingredients.
-In a large glass bowl, mix together oats, whole wheat flour, diced apples, brown sugar, baking powder, cinnamon, and a pinch of salt.
+In a large bowl, mix together oats, whole wheat flour, diced apples, brown sugar, baking powder, cinnamon, and a pinch of salt.

 - Mix wet ingredients.
 In a smaller glass bowl, mix together milk, eggs, vanilla, honey (if using), and melted butter.